Camping and Glamping Spots on Catalina Island

 • Two Harbors to Black Jack Campground – 14.5-mile hike via the Trans Catalina Trail

-Since gear hauls are not provided, carry your own equipment to the remote Parson’s Landing campground.
+Since gear hauls are not provided, carry your equipment to the remote Parson’s Landing campground.
 However, potable water is available at the other sites.
 Parsons Landing offers locker rentals stocked with water, firewood, and starters that campers can access once they arrive.
-Learn about hiking on Catalina Island.
+Learn more about hiking on Catalina Island.

 Camping spots on Catalina Island